Agaxx02/Agaxx02/README.md

 - ⚡ Fun fact: ...
 -->
 ## About me
-I writing my doctoral dissertation in English philology and in my free time I love to code!
+I am writing my doctoral dissertation in English philology and in my free time I love to code!

 ## Some of the projects that I did so far
 - [BookyTime-App-For-Rating-Books](https://github.com/Agaxx02/BookyTime-App-For-Rating-Books) - Web App for keeping track of all the books you've read.
 Created with MERN - deployed ❌